Tutorial - Deploy an application to Azure Kubernetes Service (AKS)

 service/store-front created

-2. Check the deployment is successful by viewing the pods with kubectl
+2. Check the deployment is successful by viewing the pods with the kubectl get pods command.

 kubectl get pods